- A persuasive speech using Monroe's Motivated Sequence

-The persuasive speech example below uses the classic 5 step structural pattern called Monroe's Motivated Sequence*.
+My persuasive speech example: After They've Gone uses the classic 5 step structural pattern called Monroe's Motivated Sequence*.

-I've laid the speech out labeling each step of the sequence from beginning to end so that you might see how, and why it works effectively.
+I've laid the speech out labeling each step of the sequence from beginning to end so you can see how, and why it works so effectively.

-All the spoken text is inside speech marks beginning "One fine Spring day...", after the first Attention Step heading below.
+All the spoken text is inside quote marks beginning "One fine Spring day...", after the first Attention Step heading.

 I hope it's useful to you!

-*If you don't know about Monroe's Motivated Sequence find out more.
-See the sequence (with explanations) in use in an example persuasive speech outline.
-If you decide you'd like to use the pattern for a speech of your own toward the bottom of the page you'll find a free printable outline to use as a guide.
+*If you don't know about Monroe's Motivated Sequence click the link to see the sequence (with explanations) in use in an example persuasive speech outline.
+If you decide you'd like to use the pattern for a speech of your own toward the bottom of the page, you'll find a free printable outline to use as a guide.

 - the impact of suicide on those left behind